portworx/px-docs/cassandra.md

 `NetworkTopologyStrategy`:
 NetworkTopologyStrategy places replicas in the same data center by walking the ring clockwise until reaching the first node in another rack.
 NetworkTopologyStrategy attempts to place replicas on distinct racks because nodes in the same rack (or similar physical grouping) often fail at the same time due to power, cooling, or network issues.

 The first thing to note is that the SimpleStrategy does not offer reasonable (datacenter aware) HA guarantees.
 So the most common deployment strategy for Cassandra has typically been the NetworkTopologyStrategy.
-However, NetworkTopologyStrategy is suitable for bare-metal deployments, where Cassandra is pinned to a set of physical nodes.
-This strategy is hard to implement when you (or your end users of your platform) are deploying multiple Cassandra instances via a scheduler like Kubernetes or Marathon.
+But NetworkTopologyStrategy was intended for bare-metal deployments, where Cassandra is pinned to a set of physical nodes.
+Correspondingly, NetworkTopologyStrategy is hard to implement when deploying multiple Cassandra container instances via a scheduler like Kubernetes or Marathon

 The benefits of running Cassandra with Portworx are: